jamesteogh/wstrade-server/README.md

-# Wall Street Trade - US Stock Portfolio Tracker (Server)
+# Wall Street Trade - (Server)

-An application which allows user to add famous US stocks into the watchlist, track its financial data as well as price charts.
+A US Stock Portfolio Tracker application which allows user to add famous US stocks into the watchlist, track its financial data as well as price charts.

 ## Technologies used: